MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_pd_buffer.md

     headers.
     When posting <b>PD_BUFFER</b> structures to transmit queues, DataLength denotes the length of the packet to be sent.
-When draining completed <b>PD_BUFFER</b> structures from transmit queues, the provider leaves the DataLength field unmodified.</p>
+When draining completed <b>PD_BUFFER</b> structures from transmit queues, the provider leaves the DataLength field unmodified.